 What is baffling at this point in the evolution of marketing is that marketers will commit to meeting these expectations without any recognition that face-to-face is infinitely more effective than face-to-screen.
-In the trade show exhibit, knowledgeable and trained staff can provide an encounter that goes beyond product marketing and embraces true personalization.
+In the trade show exhibit, knowledgeable and trained staff can provide an encounter that goes beyond product marketing, embraces true personalization, and provides context.

 An apparent consensus exists that there is a movement toward making the message less about the product and much more about the customer.
 Particularly at a trade show, there is noise, clutter, and the presence of your major competitors mere steps away from the space you booked.
 Preparing your staff for this reality is important.
 Anticipating quiet, sane encounters like the ones they find, on a good day, in the field is not a realistic expectation.
-The random exhibit encounter means your staff needs to be able to switch gears when it comes to delivering content and providing context.
+The random exhibit encounter means your staff needs to be able to switch gears when it comes to engaging with attendees.and ascertaining their needs and interests.

 The Generations Issue is Overblown

 In recent years, the emphasis on the different generations attending trade shows has been overblown.
 Providing an in-booth experience that doesn’t waste time, that delivers content, and that provides context is a task that cuts across generational—and artificial—boundaries to make attending trade shows worth the time and expense involved for the attendee.